rathi2016/react-actions-web-0217/README.md

 # React Actions

+## Overview

+In this lesson we look at how decoupling cetain functions into isolated `actions` allows us to de-couple handlers from the component they operate on.

 ## Objectives

 1. Explain how modularizing actions helps us modularize applications
 2. Describe the anatomy of a React action
-3. Practice moving from event handler to generic action
+3. Move from event handler to generic action

 ## Overview

 One way to communicate between components by is by passing around handler functions, e.g. a button usually has an `onClick` handler, while a custom modal component might accept an `onClose` function.

 While it's certainly possible to structure your component hierarchy using `on...` handlers, this approach is rather inflexible  and leads to a lot of code duplication in the long term.

 In this lesson we're going to be learning how decoupling those functions into isolated `actions` allows us to de-couple handlers from the component they operate on.

 ## Toggling State